Read this next: Module 7: Sales Channel Integration Setup

 If everything looks good, click “Finalize Stocktake.”

-You will be taken to a success page where you can click to view the Stock Adjustment summary in TradeGecko.
-If you made a mistake, the stock adjustment can be reverted.
+You will be taken to a success page where you can click to view the Stock Adjustment summary in QuickBooks Commerce.
+If you made a mistake, the stock adjustment could be reverted.

 Stocktake with a Barcode Scanner